The Powerful Science Behind Visual Note-Taking

 Previously maligned as a sign that students aren’t paying attention in class, a study found that a group who doodled during a monitoring task recalled 29 percent more information than the non-doodlers (Andrade, 2009).

 Interested in learning how to become a visual note-taker?
-Come take a custom workshop with the Ink Factory team!
+Learn more about taking a custom workshop with the Ink Factory team.